nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

     ext_modules=[Extension('mysum', ['mysum.cpp'],),],
 )
 ```
-an save in file *setup.py*.
+and save in file *setup.py*.
 The fact that *mysum.cpp* has the .cpp extension indicates that the source file is written in C++.

 Compile the code with the command:
 ```